gabrielesh/collectionbuilder-workshop/content/1-week_1.md

 **After Class**

+After Class

-Students will be directed via a follow-up email to CollectionBuilder documentation on how to create and deploy their website, with particular emphasis on how to create image files and accompanying metadata.
+Students will be directed via a follow-up email to Learn-Static resources and to CollectionBuilder documentation on how to create and deploy their website, with particular emphasis on how to create image files and accompanying metadata.

 Students will also be given the option to meet with an instructor directly to develop images and metadata at any point before, during, or after the workshop series.